 The perpetrators were successfully sued in court for this textbook defamation case and admitted in a legal settlement to their lies and the damage they caused.

 I was the target of a cyber harassment campaign in 2014 by two individuals who started admittedly false claims to defame me.
 Their apology and acknowledgement that the rumors they had started about me were untrue, following a court settlement, are below.

 Through this unexpected challenged I learned problem solving in unforeseen circumstances with irrational players.
-Yes, this was among the greater challenges of my life but through it I gained affirmation of standing with my values through this test of my character.
+Yes, this was a great challenge to face, but through it I gained the affirmation of standing with my values through this test of my character.

 See the apology from those who defamed me.

 See my statement about this written during the event.